Queensland University of Technology

 QUT Council is established by the Queensland University of Technology Act 1998 (QUT Act) as the university’s governing body to ensure the proper and effective management and operation of the university.
 QUT Council's composition, membership, powers and responsibilities are governed by the QUT Act.

-QUT Council members serve a four-year term, except for student council members who serve a two-year term.
+QUT Council members serve a four year term, except for student council members who serve a two year term.
 There are 15 members on QUT Council in official, elected and appointed positions.
+The term of office for Chancellor is usually five years.

 direction